stats-ICCAT/iccat.pub.maps/README.md

 ## Future extensions
 + [ ] improve the way in which additional `geom_sf` layers are included in the map outputs
-+ [ ] standardize function signatures' for CATDIS piemaps and heatmaps
++ [ ] standardize functions' signatures for CATDIS piemaps and heatmaps